-A series of rural tourism workshops is being held this spring to help rural Snohomish County communities expand their tourism infrastructure and increase visitor numbers, thereby benefiting local economies.
-The Rural Tourism Workshop Series is being presented by the Snohomish County Tourism Bureau, the Snohomish County Economic Development and Trade Division in conjunction with Pandion Consulting.
+A series of rural tourism workshops was held held this spring 2016 to help rural Snohomish County communities expand their tourism infrastructure and increase visitor numbers, thereby benefiting local economies.
+The Rural Tourism Workshop Series was presented by the Snohomish County Tourism Bureau, the Snohomish County Economic Development and Trade Division in conjunction with Pandion Consulting.

-Modeled on the highly effective Travel Oregon Rural Tourism Studio Series, Snohomish County’s Rural Tourism Workshop Series is being led by Dan Moore, principal of Pandion Consulting and travel industry expert.
-The workshops are focusing on the county’s two dynamic river valleys, the Skykomish and Snohomish River Valley to the east and the Stillaguamish and Sauk River Valleys in the north.
+Modeled on the highly effective Travel Oregon Rural Tourism Studio Series, Snohomish County’s Rural Tourism Workshop Series was led by Dan Moore, principal of Pandion Consulting and travel industry expert.
+The workshops focused on the county’s two dynamic river valleys, the Skykomish and Snohomish River Valley to the east and the Stillaguamish and Sauk River Valleys in the north.
 Both areas offer tremendous opportunities for expanding outdoor recreation, adventure travel and agri-tourism.

-The series of workshops began in February with community visioning and planning on how the regional economy can grow with tourism as a key component.
-Workshop sessions also incorporate hands-on, skill-building exercises and mentorship from travel industry leaders through panel discussions.
+The series of workshops began in February 2016 with community visioning and planning on how the regional economy can grow with tourism as a key component.
+Workshop sessions also incorporated hands-on, skill-building exercises and mentorship from travel industry leaders through panel discussions.

-The final session will integrate the work completed into a tourism action plan and accountability road map.
-Participants will form teams to fulfill this plan and continue the efforts begun in the workshop series.
+The final session integrated the work completed into a tourism action plan and accountability road map.
+Participants formed teams to fulfill this plan and continue the efforts begun in the workshop series.

 “The goal is to help rural communities capitalize on their assets and develop a robust, sustainable tourism economy,” said Amy Spain, Executive Director of the Snohomish County Tourism Bureau.
 “With many recreational assets coming online in East and North Snohomish County, now is the time to assist these communities in expanding their tourism infrastructure and visitor readiness so travelers’ experiences are maximized and local economies benefit.
 Pandion Consulting’s Rural Tourism Workshop Series is designed to provide that targeted assistance, enhance community cohesion, and thereby strengthen Snohomish County’s position as a growing tourism destination.”